What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - New Zealand

 On August 12, 2020, four new cases of COVID-19 were reported in Auckland.
 This has become a major concern for the government, and they are becoming increasingly vigilant against the spread of a second wave.
 As a result, the alert level in Auckland has been raised to level 3, and areas outside Auckland have been moved from level 1 to level 2

-; - Maintain a distance of 2 metres from strangers and 1 metre from people you know
+- Maintain a distance of 2 meters from strangers and 1 meter from people you know.

-; - Cover your mouth with your arm when coughing or sneezing (as your hands may touch other surfaces)
+- Cover your mouth with your arm when coughing or sneezing (to avoid touching other objects).

-; - Wear a mask or face covering as much as possible.
+. - Wear a mask or face covering whenever possible.

 What ski areas need to do

 Auckland is the central city of the North Island, while many ski resorts are located on the South Island.
-However, with the alert level now at Level 2, all ski resorts have been forced to adopt new rules.
-The following are preventative measures being adopted by larger snow resorts:
+However, with the alert level rising to Level 2, all ski resorts have been forced to implement new rules.
+The following are some of the preventative measures adopted by larger snow resorts:

-・Resorts are limiting the number of people allowed in the resorts themselves
+- Reducing the number of people allowed into the resort itself

-・Lift passes are purchased online in advance, requiring you to enter personal information such as your profile and contact details.
+Lift passes must be purchased online in advance.
+This requires entering personal information such as a profile and contact details

-・Resorts are generally cashless and do not accept cash.
-Only cards are accepted for purchases (to avoid contact via money).
+- Resorts are basically cashless and do not handle cash.
+Only cards are accepted for purchases (to avoid contact with money)

-・We ask for your understanding and patience as resorts adapt to the COVID-19 crisis.
+Asking for broad understanding and patience as resorts adapt to the COVID-19 crisis ...and more

 Ski in bubbles.